 The Institute of Banking Personnel Selection is an examination body that conducts the selection of employees for a large number of banks.
-The IBPS conducts a number of online bank exams for this purpose.
+The IBPS conducts several online bank exams for this purpose.
 The following are the exams conducted by the IBPS:

-- IBPS PO Preliminary Exam: This stage serves as a qualifying exam for the next stage.
-It consists of objective type questions.
+- IBPS PO Preliminary Exam: This stage serves as a qualifying exam for the next phase.
+The IBPS PO Prelims exam consists of objective type questions.

-- IBPS PO Main Exam: The main exam serves as the final written exam.
+- IBPS PO Main Exam: The IBPS PO mains exam serves as the final written exam.
 Based on the IBPS PO result, the participating banks call candidates for the next stage.

 To know more about the IBPS PO syllabus, click at the linked article.